In order to undertake this course, we ask that you:

-You will have opportunities to explore the social, cultural and political contexts relevant to asylum seeking/refugee people and families, using frameworks that are therapeutic and empowering and that will assist you in working directly with these groups.
+This course gives you opportunities to explore the social, cultural and political contexts relevant to asylum seeking/refugee people and families using frameworks that are therapeutic and empowering and that will assist you in working directly with these groups.

-Research in this field is woven into the fabric of the curriculum, with written assignments designed to deepen the students’ knowledge of the complex issues discussed in the learning community, the work observed and their placement experiences.
-Emphasis is placed upon interactive, reflective and co-operative learning styles.
+Research in this field is woven into the fabric of the curriculum on this course.
+The written assignments are designed to deepen your knowledge of the complex issues discussed in the academic community, the work observed and your placement experiences.
+Emphasis is placed on interactive, reflective and co-operative learning styles.